Sexual harassment settlement total in Congress grows to $199K

-WASHINGTON — New details released Tuesday show that taxpayers paid for an additional $115,000 in claims for sexual harassment complaints between 2008 and 2012, adding more information to the growing amount of such claims on Capitol Hill.
+WASHINGTON — New details released Tuesday show that taxpayers paid an additional $115,000 to settle sexual harassment complaints in Congress from 2008 to 2012, adding to the growing amount of such claims on Capitol Hill.

-The latest information was given to Rep. Gregg Harper, R-Miss., chairman of the House Administration Committee, by the Office of Compliance.
-The OOC, the office where victims file complaints, released information for five more years than what had already been made public.
-The new details were being shared with the rest of the Republican House conference during a closed-door meeting Tuesday morning.
+The latest information was given to Rep. Gregg Harper, R-Miss., chairman of the House Administration Committee, by the Office of Compliance, where victims file complaints.
+The five years of information had not been made public before, and it was being shared with the rest of the Republican House conference during a closed-door meeting Tuesday morning.

-Adding to details of a previously disclosed claim of $84,000 that was settled between 2013 and 2017, the new figures bring the total of sexual harassment settlements through the office to $199,000 since 2008.
-That earlier settlement was for a complaint against Rep. Blake Farenthold, R-Texas, who has subsequently announced he will not seek reelection.
+Adding to a previously disclosed claim of $84,000 that was settled from 2013 to 2017, the new figures bring the total of sexual harassment settlements the office has made since 2008 to $199,000.
+That earlier settlement was for a complaint against Rep. Blake Farenthold, R-Texas, who subsequently announced he will not seek re-election.

 But the release of information on such claims and settlements has been piecemeal in Congress.
-In the Senate, the OOC refused to release similar information on settlements to Sen. Tim Kaine, D-Va., who requested the amount of sexual harassment claims filed and how much was settled.
+In the Senate, the OOC refused a request from Sen. Tim Kaine, D-Va., to release information on how many sexual harassment claims had been filed and how many settled.

-The new numbers were released as part of an effort by Harper's committee to better get a handle on sexual harassment in the halls of Congress.
-The committee is set to unveil bipartisan legislation this week to reform the system that is tilted to protect the accused over the victims.
+The numbers were released Tuesday as part of an effort by Harper's committee to get a handle on sexual harassment in the halls of Congress.
+The committee is set to unveil bipartisan legislation this week to reform a system that is tilted to protect the accused over complainants.

-The information does not include the names of the victims or the accused and it does not include other ways members of Congress can settle claims, including with their individual Congressional fund, which is how Rep. John Conyers settled a $27,000 sexual harassment complaint.
+The information did not include the names of victims or those accused, nor did it include other ways members of Congress can settle claims, including with individual congressional funds, which is how John Conyers, the Michigan Democrat who resigned from the House this month, settled a $27,000 sexual harassment complaint.

-Susan Grundmann, executive director of the OOC, told Harper in a letter accompanying the new totals that the OOC is unable to provide detailed information about the settlements due to confidentiality constraints.
+Susan Grundmann, executive director of the OOC, told Harper in a letter accompanying the new totals that the OOC is unable to provide detailed information about the settlements because of confidentiality constraints.

-"Nevertheless, we have endeavored to respond to your inquiry to the fullest extent possibly under the current statutory scheme, and we hope that the enclosed information provides helpful," Grundmann wrote.
+"Nevertheless, we have endeavored to respond to your inquiry to the fullest extent possible under the current statutory scheme, and we hope that the enclosed information proves helpful," Grundmann wrote.

 But the OOC has not released the same general details about settlements in the Senate as it has for the House.
 In a response Monday provided to NBC News by Kaine's office, the OOC said it was unable to do so for a number of reasons, including confidentiality requirements.